-This international gathering of thousands of nurses will explore nurses’ leading role in the transformation of care, with a particular focus on universal health coverage, the Sustainable Development Goals and human resources for health
+This international gathering of thousands of nurse practitioners and advanced practice nurses will explore nurses’ leading role in the transformation of care, with a particular focus on universal health coverage, the Sustainable Development Goals and human resources for health

 Aging of the population has an impact on the demand of care worldwide.
 Increasing chronic disease and a population that desire a stronger voice in decisions about health and care and services that preferably reflect their need and preferences.
 The political and social debate invariably presents ageing and chronically ill as a problem with major implications for the affordability of healthcare.
 This is due to the current ideas about ageing, illness and health.
 “Ageing and chronically illness mean diseases and diseases need to be treated by a doctor.”
 But is that the right paradigm?
 There is a need for a paradigm shift from a medical model to a bio psychosocial model in healthcare with shared decision making and taken into the account of the wishes of the patients, personal and environmental factors.
 The chronically ill and elderly need help to stay independently, to stimulate their wellness and to participate in society.
 That is why prevention and health promotion are so important to stimulate people to take responsibility for their health and increase self-management and empowerment.
 But there are other questions that also needs to take responsibility like riskmanagement in acute care and mental health.